-Visit the website at: www.georgeweil.com to view the range of high quality materials and equipment for paper makers, silk painters, dyers and batik artists, spinners, weavers, screen printers, jewellery makers, felt makers and modellers.
-You will find a vast selection of dyes, paints, polymer clays and silver clays, fibres, yarns and handmade papers, plus weaving looms, spinning wheels, stretcher frames, and other traditional craft supplies.
+Visit the website at www.georgeweil.com to view the range of high quality materials and equipment for artists, paper makers, silk painters, dyers and batik artists, hand spinners, weavers, screen printers, jewellery designers, felt makers and model makers.

 Monday, 26 March 2012

 The Tool Kit: getting started with tapestry weaving

 Tapestry weaving is an art form.
 Pattern, symbols and pictures can be built up in the weave to create decorative wall hangings, rugs or cushion covers.

 A yarn (which is called the warp) is wrapped around a simple sturdy frame and tied in place.

 A (weft) yarn is then woven under and over the warp yarn using a tapestry bobbin.
 Each row of weft yarn is pushed down with the point of the bobbin until the warp is completely covered to create a 'weft-faced' fabric.